dennisppaul/klang-teensy/README.md

 ## Installation

-copy the contents of this repository to Arduino library folder. note, that there might be unwanted interaction when using *Klangstrom* while this library is installed. it is adviced to uninstall this library when working with *Klangstrom* boards.
+copy the contents of a release ( or this repository ) to Arduino library folder. note, that there might be unwanted interactions when using *Klangstrom* boards while this library is installed. it is adviced to temporarily uninstall this library when working with *Klangstrom* boards.